constellation-daq/Constellation/docs/manual/howtos/custom_commands.md

 to any controller connecting to the satellite.
 These commands are defined per individual satellite type by registering them in the respective constructor.

-Controllers can query for commands using the `get_commands` request.
+Controllers can query for commands using the `get_commands` request which returns a list of available commands and FSM transitions along with their descriptions.

-Custom commands cannot overwrite the standard commands provided by each satellite and therefore must not reuse their names.
+Custom commands cannot overwrite the standard commands provided by Constellation satellites and therefore must not reuse their names.

 ## Adding The Command